manyababbar-ai/gpu_vs_cpu_inference_tradeoff/README.md

 ## Overview
 This project compares GPU and CPU performance for running computer vision model inference using YOLOv8n.
-Built as part of Phase 3 (Production Concepts) of my AI/ML internship.

 ## What This Project Does
 - Runs YOLOv8n object detection on a test image using CPU